 Add a touch of the exotic to your yard.
 Bamboo fences are ideal for screening or privacy, and the bamboo itself is extremely durable, requiring very little maintenance.
 Bamboo fencing comes in rolls and panels so is easy to construct and is suitable for both perimeters fencing as well as an internal screening of patios and terraces.

 Do you know that a bamboo plant is a form of grass?
 But, don’t let that fool you because it’s highly durable.
-Plus, it resembles wood aesthetically and is one of the fastest growing plants.
+Plus, it resembles wood aesthetically and is one of the fastest-growing plants.
 As a result, it is a great alternative to wood.

 Popular for use around swimming pools, aluminum is a recent addition to the domestic fencing market.
 This type of fencing comes in many designs and heights and is a low maintenance metal fencing option.

-Unlike wrought iron, it doesn’t corrode, so will stay looking good over time.
+Unlike wrought iron, it doesn’t corrode, so it will stay looking good over time.
 However, it is a lightweight metal, and not as strong as iron or steel, so it will bend or dent.
 Another thing to note is that aluminum fences are completely recyclable which lowers your carbon footprint.

 Steel is overtaking wrought iron to become the metal of choice for traditional metal fencing.
 As well as being aesthetically attractive, steel is stronger than other metal options.

-It can withstand harsh weather and doesn’t rot, so requires less maintenance.
+It can withstand harsh weather and doesn’t rot, so it requires less maintenance.
 Installing metal fencing is, in most cases, not a DIY job, but once in place, a steel fence will last for years.

 Electric fencing is a perfect option for protecting your plants, vegetables, and ponds in your garden.
-It can also ensure that your furbabies don’t slip through your existing fence.
+It can also ensure that your fur babies don’t slip through your existing fence.
 Moreover, electric fences are lightweight, portable, and easy to install.

 You can use netting or lines of tape to deter predators from raiding your fishpond and keep rabbits away from your vegetables.
 The fence posts and tapes come in green and black, so your fence will blend in with the surroundings.